 If I just pull the power cord, I would risk corrupting the filesystem.

 ESP32 microcontroller has SPI ports, and can be powered off and restarted very quickly.
 Can I program Fipsy from an ESP32?

 Hardware side is easy.
-ESP32 has two available SPI ports, HSPI and VSPI, and I connected Fipsy to the Heltec WiFi_Kit_32's HSPI port.
+ESP32 has two available SPI ports, HSPI and VSPI, and I connected Fipsy to the Heltec WiFi_Kit_32 (paid link)'s HSPI port.
 All that remains is deciphering the spaghetti code of the official programmer.
 After a day of hard work, I got it working:

 Code link: esp-fipsy library.

 There are a few differences from the official programmers:

 - My code is clean.
 I'm obsessed with this.

 - I only write the fuse table to the MachXO2-256.
 By not writing Feature Row and FEABITS, there's less chance of mistakenly disabling slave SPI port and bricking the device.

 - JEDEC parsing and FPGA programming are separate.